Noise sensitivity of percolation via differential inequalities: Introduction

-to be the indicator of the event that there exist $j$ disjoint arms from $m$ to $n$ with respective types $\sigma_1,\ldots,\sigma_j$, in the counter-clockwise order.
+to be the indicator of the event that there exist $j$ disjoint\footnote{Here, disjoint means that no hexagon is interseted by two different arms.} arms from $m$ to $n$ with respective types $\sigma_1,\ldots,\sigma_j$, in the counter-clockwise order.
 Such an event is called an \textit{arm event}.
 See Figure~\ref{fig:4arm} for an illustration of the alternating four-arm event.